squaredup/samples/kql/azure-monitor-agent-status-kql.md

 # Azure Monitor Agent Status Information

-This KQL snippet will retrieve the following table of data for all virtual machines in an Azure Log Analytics Workspace.
+This Kusto query will retrieve the following table of data for all virtual machines in an Azure Log Analytics Workspace.

 | Computer 	| State 	| Environment 	| OS      	| Azure Resource 	| Last Heartbeat 	|
 |----------	|-------	|-------------	|---------	|----------------	|----------------	|